What Is the Purpose of Alcoholism Interventions?

 Staging Interventions: How To Communicate Effectively

-Interventions can consist of family members and the individual with the alcohol use disorder, or a medical professional, family, and the individual needing treatment.
-Regardless, there should be a tone of compassion and empathy.
+Regardless of who participates in an intervention, there should be a tone of compassion and empathy.
 The individual suffering with alcohol abuse or substance abuse may have underlying trauma or unhealed emotional wounds he or she is unaware of.

 Judging or criticizing the relative needing treatment can put him or her on the defense.
 As a result, he or she may shut down and refuse to cooperate.
 On the other hand, having a codependent or enabling approach won’t do much to help the situation either.
 These behaviors excuse and cater to the needs of someone abusing alcohol.
 Remaining mindful of the intent to help someone seek help is key in maintaining boundaries.